 This course is designed to explore the use of information systems in healthcare settings.
 Students will be introduced to the information systems and their applications in healthcare.
 Students will learn the history of health information systems, the uses of the electronic medical record, legal and ethical issues pertaining to electronic files, data management and use, information systems life cycle, and current and future healthcare technologies, applications, and security solutions.
-Prerequisite: None

-HCA 410 - Human Resource Management in Healthcare 3 semester credit hours
+HCA 410 - Human Resource Management in Healthcare

 The focus of this class is on human resources management in healthcare environments.
 Course topics include human resources within public health, integrated healthcare systems, managed care settings, hospitals, and the continuum of care.
 Topics within each section include recruitment, retention, job descriptions, physician practices, benefits, employee handbooks, performance evaluation, regulatory trends.
-Prerequisite: None